moreira-and/ds-lstm-ibov/README.md

 After running the notebook [0.0-amp-main.ipynb](/notebooks/0.0-amp-main.ipynb), all experiments and metrics are tracked using **MLflow**.

-To open the MLflow tracking UI locally, run the command below in the root directory:
+To open the MLflow tracking UI locally, activate a virtual environment and run the command below in the root directory:

 ```bash
 mlflow ui